harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 In SCSI terminology, the client is called the **initiator** and the server is called the **target**.

+iSCSI initiators and targets identify themselves to each other by means of a specially formatted identifier called an iSCSI Qualified Name (IQN).

 The controller used to provide access to the storage devices is commonly called an HBA (Host Bus Adapter).

 When using iSCSI, the access is provided by a traditional Internet protocol, with an extra layer to encapsulate SCSI commands within TCP/IP messages.